Tacoma foundry provided faulty steel for Navy subs, U.S. Attorney says

 The charging document alleges that Bradken management discovered the falsifications in May 2017

-In interviews with a federal investigator cited in a complaint document, Thomas acknowledged that alterations on test cards were in her hand writing.
+In interviews with a federal investigator cited in a complaint document, Thomas acknowledged that alterations on test cards were in her handwriting.
 But said she didn’t think she had purposefully falsified a test result and did not have a motive to alter the results.

 In another interview she acknowledged that a casting had a failing yield strength and stated it should never have been shipped, according to the charging document.